iviguera/frogshelper/README.md

 ## How to use extension

-Access to Red Frof NCF tool and press extension button, Citadel rows will be hide.
+Access to Red Frog NCF tool and press/click extension button, Citadel rows will be hide.
 Refresh page/apply filters for unhide rows.

 ## API Reference